dikhan/dropwizard-header-metric/README.md

 </dependency>
 ```

+All versions available in Maven Central can be seen at [Maven Repo1](https://repo1.maven.org/maven2/com/github/dikhan/dropwizard-header-metric/)

 - Add the @TraceConfiguredHeaders annotation (providing a value to the property 'name') to the end points you would like to trace the expected headers:

 ```